Battle of Donauwörth: Course

 After Austrian forces under general Karl Mack entered Bavaria, the French army left the camp de Boulogne and reached the Rhine at the end of September 1805.
 The Austrian general based his army around the Bavarian town of Ulm beside the Danube, ready to meet the French force when it exited the Black Forest.

 Napoleon I sent the general cavalry reserve under the command of Joachim Murat to establish supply depots and raid the countryside in an attempt to trick Mack while Napoleon himself took his main force on a vast enveloping movement to the north.
 On 7 October Napoleon, Murat and Soult's 4th Corps arrived before Donauworth, 65 km downstream of Ulm.
 The town was defended by Michael von Kienmayer's force, which formed the rearguard of the Austrian army.
 The battle pitted Soult's corps (mainly Dominique-Joseph René Vandamme's division) and Murat's cavalry against the Austrian force.

-The French victory enabled a initial crossing of the Danube and allowed the Grande Armée to deploy on the river's left bank as well as continuing its enveloping manoeuvre.
+The French victory enabled an initial crossing of the Danube and allowed the Grande Armée to deploy on the river's right bank as well as continuing its enveloping manoeuvre.
 Fighting resumed the following day at Wertingen.